ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 ```
 :::

 You also need to make changes to **all** the collections we have linked to.
-For example for the "ice velocity" variable:
+Below is an example of the changes required for the "ice velocity" variable in the above example.

 ::: details `variables/ice-velocity/catalog.json`
 ```json